 If you'll be sharing a car, home, or other major or real property with others, perhaps as a way to reduce costs or build community, you'll want to consider whether there might be any legal roadblocks to your plan.

-In Part II, we discuss legal rules that apply to different types of sharing activities.
-At the outset, however, you should consider whether there might be any legal roadblocks to your sharing plan.
-For example, zoning and building codes may prevent you from running a business out of your home or converting a single-family home into several units.
-Or, contractual restrictions in a purchase contract for a planned development or in a lease may limit how you may use your property; for instance, your condo complex may not allow you to turn your front yard into a community garden.
+For example, zoning and building codes could prevent you from running a business out of your home or converting a single-family home into several units.
+Or, contractual restrictions in a purchase contract for a planned development or in a lease could limit how you may use your property; for instance, your condo complex's rules might not allow you to turn your front yard into a community garden.

-There may also be tax consequences to your sharing arrangement.
+There might also be tax consequences to your sharing arrangement.
 For example: